fyne-io/developer.fyne.io/started/distribution.md

 ---
 layout: page
-title: Distribution
+title: Distributing to App Stores

 order: 60
----

-## Distributing to App Stores

 ---

 Packaging a graphical app as described in the [Packaging](/started/packaging)